nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The start call without arguments uses the Os defaults for priority, stack size, etc.

 The `MathReceiver` queued component will execute on the thread of the 1Hz rate group, which will be shown later.
-It does not need to to have a thread started, since queued components do not have threads.
+It does not need to have a thread started, since queued components do not have threads.

 The `exitTasks()` function is called when the process is shut down.
 It contains `exit()` calls to all the active components.